-1. Hold the hex shaft with an adjustable wrench held next to the pulley.

-2. Remove the 3/8" hex lock nut which is located on the outside of the right wheel bracket.
-See Figure 4.15.

-- 3. Remove holder, O-ring and bearing.

-- 4. Install new bearing.

-- 5. Carefully install new O-ring over the outside of the new bearing.

-- 6. Install bearing holder and secure with screws.

-- 7. Install 3/8" hex lock nut.
+- 1. Hold the hex shaft with an adjustable wrench held next to the pulley. - 2.
+Remove the 3/8" hex lock nut which is located on the outside of the right wheel bracket.
+See Figure 4.13. - 3.
+Remove holder, O-ring and bearing. - 4.
+Install new bearing. - 5.
+Carefully install new O-ring over the outside of the new bearing. - 6.
+Install bearing holder and secure with screws. - 7.
+Install 3/8" hex lock nut.

-4.4 BELT SERVICE
+4.4.
+BELT SERVICE

-On these mowers, the engine belt transmits power from engine to drive disc.
-The drive disc powers the poly-v belt, which engages the transmission that powers the rear wheels.
-Should these belts become worn, they could cause slippage, which would impair mower performance.
+On self-propelled mowers, the engine belt transmits power from engine to drive disc.
+The drive disc powers the poly-v belt which engages the transmission that powers the rear wheels.
+Should these belts become worn, they could cause slippage which would impair mower performance.
 The condition of the engine belt and poly-v belt should be checked after every 25 hours of mower operation.

 4.4.1.
-Engine Drive Belt Replacement (Stretch Type Belts)
+Engine Drive Belt Replacement

-1. Empty the fuel tank.

-2. Note the belt routing in Figure 4.16.
+- 1. Empty the fuel tank. - 2.
+Note the belt routing in Figure 4.14.
 There is no idler pulley on these models to disconnect.
-See Figure 4.16.

-TOP VIEW OF STRETCH TYPE BELT ROUTING
+TOP VIEW OF STRETCH TYPE BELT ROUTING FIGURE 4.14